Podcast Ep 41: Polycythemia Vera, Ischemic Hepatitis & More

 D. Screening exam, stabilization process, appropriate transfer process

 A 58-year-old man with a history of cirrhosis presents with abdominal pain and fever.
 His abdomen is tender to palpation with guarding.
-You are concerned for spontaneous bacterial peritonitis.
+You are concerned about spontaneous bacterial peritonitis.
 You perform a paracentesis and send the ascitic fluid for analysis.
 Which of the following is most consistent with a diagnosis of spontaneous bacterial peritonitis?

 A. Low ascitic fluid glucose concentration